brian7704/OpenTAKServer-docs/docs/meshtastic.md

 ***

-There are currently three configuration settings in `config.yml` for Meshtastic support:
+There are three configuration settings in `config.yml` for Meshtastic support:

 - `OTS_ENABLE_MESHTASTIC`: Default: `False`
     - Change to `True` to enable this feature
 - `OTS_MESHTASTIC_TOPIC`: Default `opentakserver`
     - This is the MQTT topic that OpenTAKServer will use when publishing messages bound for the Meshtastic network
 - `OTS_MESHTASTIC_PUBLISH_INTERVAL`: Default `30` (seconds)
     - In order not to overload the Meshtastic network with too many messages, PLI CoT's from EUDs connected to OpenTAKServer will only be sent at this interval.
 This setting has no effect on GeoChat messages

 ## Topology